-This is a spacious romantic hotel where you can enjoy beautiful common areas besides your bedroom.
+This is a spacious hotel where you can enjoy beautiful common areas.
 It has a bar with an English style decor and comfortable leather sofas.
 On the shelves of the largest living room, there are antique books and objects that are an invitation to your imagination.
 Plus, the Vintage House Hotel has a pool with its own bar.
 There are also several gardened spaces with terraces overlooking the Douro river.

 Located at the heart of the Douro Valley in Pinhão, the Vintage House Hotel is perfect for those who want to go for a boat ride or visit several vineyards in the Douro Valley without the need to drive much.

-LBV House is a modern hotel with an accessible location, incredible view and a cozy interior.
+LBV House Hotel is a modern hotel with an accessible location, incredible views and a cozy interior.

-The bedrooms all come with a spectacular view and a featured wall covered with a huge picture reminiscent of the Douro Valley.
+All the bedrooms have a spectacular view and a featured wall covered with a large picture reminiscent of the Douro Valley.

 When you arrive at the LBV House Hotel, don’t miss out on their breakfast buffet.
 You can also have breakfast served to your room while you’re getting lost in the Douro view on the balcony.